 And boy are they good.
 They have everything great about brisket, stripped back to delicious little cubes that are rammed full of juice and flavor.

-When finding your brisket, if you’re able to find just the point of the brisket then you’re in luck.
-This isn’t easy though, so what you might want to do is simply cook a whole brisket, containing both the flat and the point.
+When buying your brisket, if you’re able to find just the point of the brisket then you’re in luck.
+This isn’t easy though, so what you might want to do is simply buy a whole brisket, containing both the flat and the point.

 Once you do that, you can put the flat to one side and get to work on the point.
 You’ll see a lot of fat sitting on the point, so start to carve that off so that the actual meat is exposed.

 Don’t worry – there’s a lot of marbling in the point, so we won’t run the risk of not having enough fat to render when cooking.
 All the fatty layers that sit on the point just aren’t needed.